• Proto-Indo-European Religion

 Albanian and the Paleo-Balkan Dialects are often grouped together for convenience sake.
 These languages are not closely related to each other but most of them are recorded from the Balkans or northern Greece.
 Albanian is a modern language spoken in Albania and surrounding areas and hardly recorded before 1500 CE.
 This language has an extensive folklore and vaguely Christian traditions recorded by early visitors and modern folklorists or you can go ask an Albanian on the internet.
 Albanian retains elements of the original Indo-European religion but with a Zoroastrian cast.
 The Paleo-Balkan Dialects are very poorly known and extinct, with only a few references in ancient literature or a paltry number of inscriptions from old sites.
 They include: Dacian (once spoken in Romania), Thracian (once spoken in Bulgaria), Moesian, Mysian, Old Macedonian (all related to Greek; modern Macedonian is a Slavic language), Illyrian, Messapic, Phrygian and Venetic.
 Phrygian is not actually a Balkan dialect since it is known from a few finds in central and eastern Turkey, while Venetic is recorded only in northern Italy near Venice.
 Messapic may be closely related to Illyrian but it is only recorded from Italy.

-Tocharian consists of two dialects known from the Jinxiang region in China recorded in letters and books from about 1200-1400 CE preserved in the dry climate.
+Tocharian consists of three dialects known from the Xinjiang region in China recorded in inscriptions and manuscripts from about 500-1400 CE preserved in the dry climate.
 Most of the texts are personal letters or Buddhist religious texts since the Tocharian-speaking people had become Buddhist by then.
+At the moment, I have not yet written the study of Tocharian religion, but I have produced this Tarim Basin Timeline which shows the major events that are considered important according to various theories of how the Tocharian languages came to be preserved in the Tarim basin.